-To complete the major in Political Science students must pass twelve (12) courses.
-Students must complete the six (6) required Core courses and six (6) additional courses.
-Students may not transfer more than four (4) courses from another institution.
+Students must complete five (5) required Core courses and six (6) additional courses.
+Students may count their RCC course or one Neighborhood course, if the professor designates it as such, but may not transfer more than three (3) courses from another institution.
 Winter intersession courses do not count toward the major.
-The Department requires that students complete one upper-level course in at least two (2) different subfields for breadth.
+The Department requires that students complete one (1) upper-level course in at least two (2) different subfields for breadth.